How To Dry Herbs and Flowers

 5 Methods For How To Dry Herbs and Flowers

 Each technique for how to dry herbs and flowers is a little different.
-The details below will give you an idea of which method you may want to use to preserve your own herbs and flowers.
+The details below will give you an idea of which method you may want to use to preserve your herbs and flowers.

 1.)
 Air Drying: